arvigeus/AZ-204/Questions/CosmoDB.md

 - [ ] Containers only support JSON schema.
 - [ ] Containers do not support any schema.

-Answer: ontainers in Azure Cosmos DB are schema-agnostic, meaning items within a container can have arbitrary schemas or different entities so long as they share the same partition key.
+Answer: Containers in Azure Cosmos DB are schema-agnostic, meaning items within a container can have arbitrary schemas or different entities so long as they share the same partition key.

 ---